 - Here Are the Top 5 WordPress Plugins You Must Use For a Better Blogging Experience

 - Change Your Mood With The Help Of Your Favorite Music

-Practical testing has also been done using a Nexus 5 running on Android M. A German website dealing in cell phone statistics had a Nexus 5 upgraded with the latest Android M, and running for 48 hours.
+Practical testing has also been done using a Nexus 5 running on Android M. A German website dealing in cell phone statistics had a Nexus 5 upgraded with the latest Android M and running for 48 hours.
 The results, when compared to another device running Android L, were significantly better.
 During the testing period of 48 hours, the latter was found to have drained about 24% of its battery power.
 This was in opposition to the latest Android M, which had spent only 9% during the trial run.
-Needless to say, this is one thing that most Android fans will simply love, and one more reason to wait for the major unreleased upgrade!
+Needless to say, this is one thing that most Android fans will love and one more reason to wait for the major unreleased upgrade!